-Coding is best learned through project based learning.
+Coding is best learned through project-based learning.
 Students practice and learn planning by thinking through the steps necessary to achieve their end goal.
-Projects created with code are built by envisioning not only the syntax necessary, but also the overarching rules that will govern it and the most efficient way to put it all together.
-In order to meet the deadline set by the teacher, students learn how to assess their resources and knowledge to get the project done on time.
+Projects created with code are built by envisioning the required syntax and the overarching rules that will govern it and the most efficient way to put it all together.
+Then, to meet the deadline set by the teacher, students learn how to assess their resources and knowledge to get the project done on time.

 9. Attention to detail

-Coding is great practice for attention to detail.
-Not only from the perspective of the accuracy of the code itself, but also accounting for users’ needs; for example ensuring a well designed user interface and experience.
+Coding is excellent practice for attention to detail.
+Not only from the perspective of the accuracy of the code itself but also accounting for users’ needs, for example, ensuring a well-designed user interface and experience.
 A savvy coder may develop a system to avoid repeated mistakes.
 Where errors are present, they will examine their work systematically.
 Experienced software developers often try to “break” programs to identify problems and areas of improvement before launching a product to the market.
 This iterative and creative process can be applied in your classroom as well.
 Get students to demo and test each others’ creations and see what they pick up on.

 Coders and developers gain an ability to move past their debugging frustrations and continue to find solutions to help complete their projects.
-Students will practice sustained process.
+Students will practice a sustained process.
 Creating something good and successful takes time and attention to detail.
-By understanding and accepting that coding is not something you “get” the first try, or that projects are not always received by users in the intended way, students become resilient learners through the process of making mistakes and finding the solution.
+By understanding and accepting that coding is not something you “get” the first try or that users do not always receive projects in an intended way, students become resilient learners through the process of making mistakes and finding the solution.

-It really is apparent that the more success in the future is predicated on individuals’ ability to apply the hard skills of technology, the more it also follows that where this becomes an inevitable norm, that the differentiating features for human beings will be ability to deliver the best solution and understand its success which will come from the soft skill attributes of technology learning.
-Perhaps the greatest differentiating strength in a technology future will be innately human.
+More success in the future is predicated on individuals’ ability to apply the hard skills of technology.
+It also follows that where this becomes an inevitable norm, the differentiating features for human beings will be the ability to deliver the best solution and understand its success, which will come from the soft skill attributes of technology learning.
+Thus, perhaps the greatest differentiating strength in a technology future will be innately human.